-Record the pertinent information for the standard, S, unknown, X, and check standard, S_c , as indicated on a suitable data sheet such as the one in the Appendix of this SOP.
-Record the laboratory ambient temperature, barometric pressure, and relative humidity, before and after each measurement.
-If performing buoyancy corrections on each measurement, record environmental data before observations 1, 5, 9 and after measurement 12.
-Perform the measurements in the order shown in the following table.
+Perform the measurement as a series of 3 double substitutions.
+Review SOP 4 (NISTIR 6969) if needed.
+Record the pertinent information for the standard, S, unknown, X, and check standard, Sc, as indicated on a suitable data sheet such as the one in the Appendix of this SOP.
+Measure the laboratory ambient temperature, barometric pressure, and relative humidity, before and after each measurement.
+If performing buoyancy corrections on each measurement, record environmental data before observations 1, 5, 9 and after measurement

-7 Additional 3-1 weighing designs are published.
+&lt;sup>7 Additional 3-1 weighing designs are published.
 This procedure provides the calculations and solutions only for this particular design positions of mass artifacts.